aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The road to riches is paved with homework.
+> 🥠 He who laughs at himself never runs out of things to laugh at.

-Last update: Thu Nov 20 05:10:55 2025
+Last update: Fri Nov 21 05:10:47 2025

 ### Let's play! 🎮